phatt-23/POS-Obsidian/POS/Addresses and Addressing.md

 - optimized IP Option processing
 - support for jumbograms
 - no ARP - ICMPv6 is used instead
-	- neighbor discovery, router advertisements
+	- Neighbor Discovery Protocol, ICMPv6 router advertisements
 - support for anycast is required
 	- ::0 all zeros in host portion of address is the anycast address of the router on a given subnet
 		- *note: in IPv6 last address can be used unlike in IPv4 (broadcast)*